Parfums Caron: Foundation

 Caron was founded in 1904 by Ernest Daltroff (1867-1941) who chose a short name, easy to remember in several languages while still being associated with France.
 The house was first located at 10 rue de la Paix in Paris.

 In 1906, Daltroff met Félicie Wanpouille (1874-1967), a young milliner who also worked on rue de la Paix, she introduced him to her clients, and soon became his business partner and muse.

-He created the perfumes, she created the bottles.
+He created the perfumes and she created the bottles.

 Perfumes and powders were distributed in France through a network of Parisian department stores, then as early as 1923 Caron entered the American market.

 Perfumes

 The house's first famous perfume, Narcisse Noir (1911), reached Hollywood.
 In the 1950s, on the set of Sunset Boulevard, Gloria Swanson pronounces the name of the perfume.
 The title of the 1947 film Black Narcissus refers to this very perfume.

 First created in powder form, the perfume N'Aimez Que Moi was launched in 1917, designed for young women waiting for the return of their beloved who had gone to war.

-In 1919, World War I is over, women discovered the pleasure of smoking tobacco.
+In 1919, World War I was over and women discovered the pleasure of smoking tobacco.
 Caron invented the perfume Tabac Blond.

 In 1932, after the exploits of the first female pilots, Daltroff launched En Avion.

 As women discover sport and speed, Daltroff created a light and dynamic fragrance that reflected the new lifestyle.
 In 1933, he launched Fleurs de Rocaille, which represents the modern femininity of the 1930s.

 In 1934, at a time when men mainly used colognes, Daltroff, who was always convinced that a man should wear perfume, boldly launched a masculine fragrance Pour un homme.